msssk/jsbp/codecon.md

 ```
 * Do not use multi-line strings
 * Do not use octal escapes (deprecated in ES5; use Unicode or hex)
-* Use single quotes for strings (more convenient to type; don't require escaping double-quotes)
 * Do not introduce whitespace between a function name and the parentheses that invoke it (reduces clarity)
 ```javascript
 // Correct